-The Eyes Don't See follows the personal stories of people who have lost their eyesight in armed conflicts around the world.
-Carried by an immersive sound environment and visual research that immerse us in the reality and the perceptions of these resilient and inspiring men and women, this film questions our own blindness face to violence and suffering of our time, despite the overabundance of images that reach us.
+An anti-war polyphonic story, Les yeux ne font pas le regard follows the personal story of people who have lost their sight during armed conflicts.
+Carried by an immersive sound environment that plunges us in the reality and the perceptions of these resilient and inspiring people, this film questions our own blindness face to violence and suffering of our time - despite the overabundance of images that reach us - and highlights the urgency of lending an ear to hear these stories.